Skip to content

 • Feeling out of control

-Individuals with eating disorders deserve and require professional evaluation, diagnosis and treatment.
-Parents, family or friends—in collaboration with a mental health professional—can play an active and essential role in restoring healthy eating.
+Individuals struggling with bulimia deserve a caring and professional approach to evaluation, diagnosis and treatment.
+Parents, family or friends—working closely with a mental health team—can play a critical role in starting the recovery journey and restoring healthy eating.
+Explore our library of dedicated resources, podcast episodes, and blogs on eating disorder topics.
 Reach out to a Renfrew Program Information Specialist to schedule a FREE assessment or to learn more about our services.

 Thinking About Treatment?